-At Moore Family Dental, we believe in providing routine oral cancer screenings for the early detection of oral abnormalities.
+At Moore Family Dental, we believe in providing a routine oral cancer screening for the early detection of oral abnormalities.
 We use a technology called OralID.

 OralID uses a proven, optically based technology called “fluorescence technology.”
 OralID’s fluorescence technology uses a blue light (435–460 nm) that allows one of our clinicians or dentists to identify oral cancer, pre-cancer and other abnormal lesions at an earlier stage, thus saving lives.
 It is quick, easy to use and non-threatening to patients.